chess-seventh/rusty-commit-saver/README.md

 There are **many enhancements** planned:

-- Support for configurable output formats (CSV, JSON)
-- Parallel commit logging across multiple repos
+- Configurable Obsidian path
+- Configurable year/day/month on where to save the commit
 - Interactive CLI flags and richer metadata (author, files changed)
-- Integration with other note-taking systems (Logseq, Joplin)
 - Improved error handling and user feedback
 - Unit tests and CI pipeline for automated releases